-When you board an ACTION bus, you can either pay cash for your fare or use the prepaid MyWay card.
-All single trip fares give you travel on any ACTION bus for a 90-minute period from the time of payment.
+When you board the bus you can either pay cash for your fare or use the prepaid MyWay card.
+All single trip fares give you travel on any bus for a 90-minute period from the time of payment.
 Fares are cheaper for MyWay card users, who pay around $1.50 less than a cash fare.
-All you have to do is touch your MyWay card against the validator inside the bus, and the fare will be automatically deducted from the value on your card.
+All you have to do is touch your MyWay card against the validator inside the bus and the fare will be automatically deducted from the value on your card.
 It’s important to remember that a condition of using the MyWay card is that you also need to tag off the bus when you get off.
-If you forget to tag off, you’ll be charged the maximum fare rate so make sure you get into the habit of doing this.
+If you forget to tag off you’ll be charged the maximum fare rate so make sure you get into the habit of doing this.

 Getting your MyWay

-You can apply for a MyWay tertiary student card at either a tertiary agent located at University of Canberra, Australian National University or CIT Reid, or at any Canberra Connect shop.
-You can also apply using an online application form through the Transport ACT website.
-When you apply, you’ll have to show your student ID card to prove you’re entitled to the cheaper student fare rate.
+You can apply for a MyWay tertiary student card at either a tertiary agent located at University of Canberra, Australian National University or Canberra Institute of Technology (CIT) Reid, or at any Access Canberra Service Centre.
+You can also apply online through the Transport Canberra website.
+When you apply you’ll have to show your student ID card to prove you’re entitled to the cheaper student fare rate.
 You can also add money onto your card when you apply.
-When it’s time to recharge, either do so online, at a MyWay recharge agent or a Canberra Connect Shop.
+When it’s time to recharge, either do so online, at a MyWay recharge agent or at an Access Canberra Service Centre.